acronert/threeJS_game/README.md

 ## Performance / Rendering
 - OK Asynchronous chunk generation
-- Pre bake texture2D of perlin noise in GPU, and use them as displacement map
+- Rework priority order of chunk request

-- rework order of chunk generation (spiral)
+- More documentation for functions and why they are that way, explanations and shit